good-idea/no-masters/README.md

 - Delete the local `master` branch
 - Update the origin's default branch to `main`
 - Delete the origin's `master` branch
+- Update your local git config to use `main` as the default branch when using `git init`

 ## Usage